mokolabs/services/README.md

 # SERVICES.YML

-A simple file format for documenting services used by web apps
+A simple file format for documenting services used by Rails apps

 ## The problem

-Web apps often use a dozen or more third-party services and it can quickly become difficult to remember which services are used by the app, especially when working with many apps.
+Rails apps often use a dozen or more third-party services and it can quickly become difficult to remember which services are used by the app, especially when working with many apps.

 ## The solution